Justype/HPC-tips/hpc.md

 ## No Internet on WSL when VPN

 If you are using WSL 2 (Windows subsystem for Linux), you may not be able to access internet when Cisco AnyConnect VPN, installed from exe file, is activated.
-A potential solution: uninstall Cisco AnyConnect and install AnyConnect using Microsoft Store, and then setup new VPN connection using settings described on [IT webpage](https://nyu.service-now.com/sp?sys_kb_id=6177d7031c811904bbcf4dc2835ec340&id=kb_article_view&sysparm_rank=3&sysparm_tsqueryId=9a07fee81b146410a54ffdd51a4bcb8e).
+A potential solution: uninstall Cisco AnyConnect and install AnyConnect using **Microsoft Store**, and then setup new VPN connection using settings described on [IT webpage](https://nyu.service-now.com/sp?sys_kb_id=6177d7031c811904bbcf4dc2835ec340&id=kb_article_view&sysparm_rank=3&sysparm_tsqueryId=9a07fee81b146410a54ffdd51a4bcb8e).